Platon Lechitsky: World War I

 The 9th Army dealt an auxiliary strike in that operation, which was supposed to distract the enemy from the main direction.
 Platon Alekseevich was preparing his troops for a breakthrough with all care.
 He invented a special position - the "field commandant".
 He was obliged to constantly monitor battle areas so that no extra soul, be it scouts, observing officers, warrant officers and other persons, would be in the enemy's line of sight.
-Russian balloons and aeroplanes regularly flew around their positions, carefully recording the slightest changes that could cause the Austrians to think about preparing an attack.
+Russian balloons and aeroplanes regularly flew around their positions, recording changes that could cause the Austrians to think about preparing an attack.
 In an atmosphere of strict secrecy, they managed to rebuild new bridgeheads at a distance of 100–150 meters from enemy defence lines.
 In many areas, the Austrians stretched the barbed wire to 70 rows, and in some places started a current on it, but a powerful and accurate artillery strike, coordinated with the infantry commanders to the smallest detail, helped break through the enemy's defences.

-In 19 days, the 9th Army advanced 50 km — more than the neighbouring armies.
-In the battle of Dobronouck, she defeated the 7th Austro-Hungarian army.
-About 38 thousand soldiers, more than 750 officers and 1 general were captured by the Russians, 60 guns and 170 machine guns were captured.
-The Austrians lost 70 thousand in battle.
+In 19 days, the 9th Army advanced 50 km, more than the neighbouring armies.
+In the battle of Dobronouck, it defeated the 7th Austro-Hungarian army.
+About 38000 soldiers, more than 750 officers and one general were captured by the Russians, with 60 guns and 170 machine guns captured as well.
+The Austrians lost 70000 men in battle.
 In addition, Lechitsky forced the German troops to leave, who were in a hurry to support the Allies.

 On 18 June 1916, the 9th Army took the strongly fortified city of Chernivtsi, the unofficial capital of Bukovina.
 This was done contrary to the order of Brusilov, who demanded to turn to Galich and Stanislavov as quickly as possible.
 Lechitsky, however, understood that it was dangerous to leave an unfinished group and base in a large city on the left flank.
 Only after ending it, he moved his troops to Stanislavov and on 11 August took him.

 The award to the legendary commander for his active participation in the Brusilovsky breakthrough was the Order of St. Alexander Nevsky with swords.
-In the same 1916, Emperor Nicholas II, on the proposal of the Protopresbyter of the military and naval clergy George Shchavelsky, awarded the priest Alexy Lechitsky (father of the general) the Order of St. Vladimir of the 4th degree "in retribution of the merits of his son", and Archbishop Konstantin (Bulychev) of Mogilev and Mstislavsky with blessing The Holy Synod elevated him to the rank of archpriest.
+In the same 1916, Emperor Nicholas II, on the proposal of the Protopresbyter of the military and naval clergy George Shchavelsky, awarded Lechitsky's father the Order of St. Vladimir of the 4th degree "in retribution of the merits of his son", and Archbishop Konstantin (Bulychev) of Mogilev and Mstislavsky with blessing of The Holy Synod elevated him to the rank of archpriest.

 In the fall of 1916, the centre of gravity of the Southwestern Front moved south because Romania entered the war on the side of Russia.
 True, the Allies immediately proved to be a heavy burden for the Russian army - they were practically unworkable and immediately began to suffer heavy defeats from the Austro-Hungarians.